 We maintain visibility into our supply chain by mapping our products’ parts to more than 800 Tier 1 and Tier 2 supplier sites.
 This enables the Supply Chain Business Continuity team to visualize and analyze our global manufacturing footprint.
 These parts and supplier sites are then linked to EMC products and revenue metrics to understand the significance of any one part, site or supplier to EMC’s financial performance.

 Risk Assessment and Mitigation Planning

-After mapping, each part is assessed for risk across multiple dimensions, including:
+Once parts are mapped to specific supplier sites, each part is assessed for risk across multiple dimensions, including:

-- Natural disaster and other geographic risks
+- Natural disaster, macroeconomic and geopolitical risks

 - Supplier capability to recover from risk scenarios